 \subsection{Output Current Disturbance and State Estimation}

-As detailed in Sec.~\ref{sec:probl_formul}, the application of MPC design requires the measurement of the system states.
-Moreover, for obtaining an accurate output tracking, the disturbances should be included in the prediction.
-Consequently, both external disturbances and states need to be either measured or estimated.
-This section proposes a simple and cheap design of devices estimating $\nu(t)$ and $x(t)$.
+According to the setup in Sec.~\ref{sec:probl_formul}, both external disturbances and states must be either measured or estimated to apply EMPC design.
+This section describes a simple, low-complex design for devices that estimate $\nu(t)$ and $x(t)$.